WinstonZhang2008/BSE-Student-Portfolio/index.md

 For my first milestone, I got the robot to move forward, move backwards, move left, move right, and stop.
 Since then, I have gotten my robot to somewhat track the ball.
 However, it still needs some work, as it can only turn left and right while tracking the ball.
 It can't go forwards or backwards.
 The camera is also working and is able to identify the ball and mark it.

 Components I have added
   - Camera: It tracks the ball.
-Once the ball is on the camera, it creates a rectangle around the ball so it is easier to follow, and the code revolves around this.
+Once the ball is on the camera, it creates a rectangle around the ball so it is easier to track
   - Ultrasonic sensors: I haven't gotten it to work, but I have attached them.
 They tell the distance that the object is from the sensor.
 The sensor releases an ultrasonic wave that bounces off the object and back, and we can calculate the distance by using the amount of time the wave takes to come back.
 My ultrasonic sensors are able to tell the distance, but they are not very accurate right now.
   - Breadboard: The breadboard is a good way to create my circuits on, and it helped me link my ultrasonic sensors to the Raspberry Pi computer using resistors and wires.
 Breadboards are a great way to create circuits and test them withouth having to solder.